howerj/liblisp/liblisp.md

 * read

-Read in an S-Expression, if no input port is given it will use the standard IO input port.
+Read in an S-Expression.
 This returns an S-Expression, not a string.
-A string can be read as well.
+A string can be read from as well, this will still return a parsed S-Expression.

-        # (read)
         # (read IN)
         # (read STRING)
         > (read "(+ 2 2)")